ucd-csl/Scapade/README.md

 ### 2.2 - Tools <a name="tools"><a/>

-For comparison with the phoneme sequence spelling corrector, two Python spell checker tools were used.
+For comparison with the phoneme sequence spelling corrector, three spell checker tools were used.
 These are:

 * [PySpellChecker](https://pypi.org/project/pyspellchecker/) - and implementation of [Peter Norvig's](https://norvig.com/spell-correct.html) spelling corrector.
 * [SymSpell](https://github.com/wolfgarbe/SymSpell) - a symmetric delete spell checker built for speed.
+* [GNU Aspell](http://aspell.net/) - Free and Open Source spell checker.

 PySpellChecker - Generates all possible terms for a word with an edit distance (deletes + transposes + replaces + inserts) from the query term and then searches in the dictionary.

 SymSpell – Generates terms with an edit distance (deletes only) from the dictionary, and then adds these terms along with the original term to the dictionary.

+Aspell - standard spell checker for the GNU operating system.
+It also compiles for other Unix-like operating systems and Windows.

 ### 2.3 - Datasets of Misspellings <a name="misspellings"></a>